POV

 In an era where attention spans are short, direct mail provides a welcome break from the digital overload.
 The tactile nature of direct mail makes it stand out in a world where people scroll past hundreds of digital messages each day.

-Research shows that 69% of people feel direct mail is more personal than digital marketing.
+Research shows that 67% of people feel direct mail is more personal than digital marketing.
 This personalization helps build stronger customer relationships, making consumers feel valued and more connected to the brand.
-(Canada Post’s “Direct Mail: The Power of Print” survey (2023)) It’s this sense of personal engagement that makes direct mail such a powerful tool for B2C brands.
+(USPS – The Mail Moment) It’s this sense of personal engagement that makes direct mail such a powerful tool for B2C brands.
 It offers a chance to cut through the clutter, delivering a message that feels thoughtful and intentional.

 In the crowded world of B2C marketing, direct mail provides a breath of fresh air.
 It offers a tactile, personal experience that digital ads simply can’t replicate.
 More importantly, it delivers results.
 Whether used alone or integrated into a broader omnichannel strategy, direct mail helps B2C brands build stronger connections with their audience.